arunkumarchandra/endpoint_coding_challenge/README.md

 `java --version
 `

-run the below commands at the root level of the repository `endpoint_coding_challenge`
+run the below commands at the root level of the repository

 compile the code using command
 `javac FileSystem.java`